DeluxeOwl/chronicle/README.md

 }
 ```

-It's a "snapshot" (a point in time picture) of the `Account`'s state at a given point that can be serialized (JSON by default).
+It's a "snapshot" (a point in time picture) of the `Account`'s state at a given point that can be encoded (JSON by default).

 Next, we need a way to convert an `Account` aggregate to an `AccountSnapshot` and back.
 This is the job of a `Snapshotter`.
-It acts as a bridge between your live aggregate and its serialized snapshot representation.
+It acts as a bridge between your live aggregate and its encoded snapshot representation.

 We create a type that implements the `aggregate.Snapshotter` interface.